I have been fortunate over the years of collecting my favorite athlete that Topps has produced some really nice metal framed cards.

 The product is produced now using traditional card stock with holofoil designs and the Class 1, Class 2, Class 3 rarities along with a few color parallels (black, blue, red) per class.

 The current production of Topps Gold Label uses frames for their autograph cards, which come on average 1 per box.

-Would you be interested in seeing framed cards shown once a month on this blog?
+Would you be interested in seeing framed cards once a month on a Friday?